afifmazhar/Portfolio/Data Science Projects/Econometrics/README.md

 The University of Texas at Austin, Causal Inference

-Replication of Lott and Mustard (1997) to determine causality of passing Right-To-Carry laws across all states and the subsequent effects on 7 crime categories through two-way fixed effects, dummy regressions, OLS (weighted/unweighted) Created statistical tables in R and used contemporary methods of difference-in-difference quasi-experimental research design aimed to combat the controversial analysis provided in the paper
+Replication of Lott and Mustard (1997) to determine causality of passing Right-To-Carry laws across all states and the subsequent effects on 7 crime categories through two-way fixed effects, dummy regressions, OLS (weighted/unweighted) Created statistical tables in R and used contemporary methods of difference-in-difference quasi-experimental research design aimed to combat the controversial analysis provided in the paper.

 ## Colorado Synthetic Control
 “Colorado and the Economic Effect of Cannabis: A Synthetic Control Approach”

 The University of Texas at Austin, Causal Inference

 Economic research (FRED) conducted to determine the causality of the 2014 legalization of cannabis in Colorado and the state’s GDP through quasi-experimental research design (synthetic control method) in 9 categories.
-Experimental time-series panel data was collected to infer pre/post-treatment effects of the data; plotted visualizations of treatment effect and the gaps in estimators (produced a cumulative paper)
+Experimental time-series panel data was collected to infer pre/post-treatment effects of the data; plotted visualizations of treatment effect and the gaps in estimators (produced a cumulative paper).

 ## Gini Index